NAB secures our award for most satisfied customers in 2015

 Internet banking service

-Canstar Blue commissioned Colmar Brunton to survey 5,000 Australian consumers to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have one or more accounts or products with a financial institution (e.g. transaction account, savings account, credit card, home loan, etc.) – in this case, 2,922 major bank customers.
+Canstar Blue commissions Colmar Brunton to regularly survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction; with banks being one of our largest categories, the sample size in this case was 6,000.
+The outcomes reported are the results from customers within the survey group who have one or more accounts or products with a major bank, such as a transactions account, savings account, home loan and so on – in this case, 3,525 Australians.